laserpants/update-deep/README.md

                 |> inButton (buttonUpdate { buttonClicked = handleButtonClicked } buttonMsg)
 ```

 The `inButton` function takes care of some wrapping and unwrapping of the record for us.
-To examine what it does, we could expand this even further, into the following:
+To see what it would look like without this helper, we could expand the code even further, into the following:

 ```elm
 update : Msg -> State -> Update State Msg a